 “Civil war,” wrote Algernon Sidney, “is a disease, but tyranny is the death of the state.”

 The aftermath of war extends beyond physical destruction.
 Not just PTSD in individuals, but rarely does war leave the combatant societies unaffected.
-The victors of our 1861-1865 conflict imposed their will on an upended South, and subsequently opened their arms and welcomed back the vanquished on condition that they incorporate the 14th Amendment into their state constitutions.
+The victors of our 1861-1865 conflict imposed their will on an upended South and subsequently opened their arms and welcomed back the vanquished on condition that they submit post-war constitutions for congressional approval.
 Big changes.
 But, upon curing the disease, the division over slavery, the US grew to new heights in prosperity.
-During the war, and less well-known, government for a time taxed income, and suppressed freedom of speech and the press.
+During the war, and less well-known, government for a time suppressed freedom of speech and the press.
 These are elements of tyranny.

 While reason justifies these anti-republican acts for national survival, they aren’t justifiable in peacetime.
 Thanks to over a century of conditioning, too many Americans are either ambivalent about, or actually support oppressive income taxation, unfree speech, press, and surveillance not for the purpose of deflecting foreign threats, but to suppress domestic political opponents.

 The War on Terror, sold to the public as the means to defeat muslim attacks, turned inward.
 Years ago we stopped reading “islamic” as an adjective to “terror.”
 Two Presidents either allowed or promoted islamic immigration in such numbers that openly anti-American, pro-sharia and pro-tyranny muslim colonies have representation in Congress.
 After almost twenty years, Americans endure heretofore unacceptable and outrageous levels of surveillance and intrusive searches as the condition for simply going about their lives.